Part 5.1: Streamlit Integration I

 src/data_nodes/simulated_daily_close_prices.py - expose a

-Second, read the simulated prices table through APIDataNode.build_from_identifier(...):
+The central piece is reading the simulated prices table through APIDataNode.build_from_identifier(...):

 api_node = APIDataNode.build_from_identifier(SIMULATED_PRICES_TABLE)

 This is the cleanest way to read a published table when you already know its identifier.
-It keeps the dashboard aligned with the same data contract used by the tutorial runner scripts, without manually resolving DataNodeStorage first.
+It keeps the dashboard aligned with the same data contract used by the tutorial runner scripts, without manually resolving TimeIndexMetaTable first.

 Why use APIDataNode.build_from_identifier(...) here?